These tips can help make your home warmer and safer this winter

 Don’t do it yourself

-Working on your furnace without proper training can be dangerous and lead to further damage to fragile components a small problem could develop into a major repair expense.
+Working on your furnace without proper training can be dangerous and lead to further damage to fragile components.
+A small problem could develop into a major repair expense if you are not sure what you are doing.
 It’s like doing your own dental work, it never works out right.